 Turkey deploys surveillance drone in northern Cyprus

-ANKARA, Turkey -- Turkey has dispatched a surveillance and reconnaissance drone to the breakaway north of ethnically divided Cyprus amid tensions over offshore oil and gas exploration, Turkey's state-run Anadolu news agency said Monday.
+ANKARA, Turkey -- Turkey has dispatched a surveillance and reconnaissance drone to the breakaway north of ethnically divided island nation of Cyprus amid tensions over offshore oil and gas exploration, Turkey's state-run media said Monday.

-The news agency said the Turkish-made Bayraktar TB2 drone took off from an airbase in Dalaman, Turkey and touched down at the airport in Gecitkala — known as Lefkoniko in Greek.
+The Anadolu news agency said the Turkish-made Bayraktar TB2 drone took off from an airbase in Dalaman, Turkey, and touched down Monday at the airport in Gecitkala — known as Lefkoniko in Greek, on Cyprus.

 Kudret Ozersay, foreign minister of the self-declared Turkish Cypriot state, told reporters Sunday that the Turkish deployment would be limited to unarmed drones as there was “no need" for armed ones.